marta-kapolka/pws_info-page/readme.md

 ## Credits

-Project was build with [webpack starterkit](https://github.com/maciejkorsan/wtf-webpack-starter) by Maciej Korsan.
+Project was build with [WTF Webpack Starter Kit](https://github.com/maciejkorsan/wtf-webpack-starter) by Maciej Korsan.

 Graphic design and all the icons and photographs made by myself.